-PROFILE: Perenchio was born in Fresno and moved down to Los Angeles to attend UCLA, from where he graduated in 1954.
+PROFILE: Perenchio was born in Fresno and moved down to Los Angeles to attend UCLA, from which he graduated in 1954.
 He served in the U.S. Air Force for several years before starting a long and successful career in entertainment.
 His first job was at the talent agency MCA.
-It wasn’t long before he started an agency of his own, Chartwell Artists, which grew to become the fifth-largest talent agency in the world and was eventually sold to International Creative Management.
+It was not long before he started an agency of his own, Chartwell Artists, which grew to become the fifth-largest talent agency in the world and was eventually sold to International Creative Management.
 (ICM).
-He helped produce film and television classics as All in the Family and Driving Miss Daisy and co-promoted the Muhammad Ali and Joe Frazier fight as well as the Bobby Riggs/Billie Jean King "Battle of the Sexes" tennis match.
+He helped produce film and television classics such as All in the Family and Driving Miss Daisy and co-promoted the Muhammad Ali and Joe Frazier fight as well as the Bobby Riggs/Billie Jean King "Battle of the Sexes" tennis match.
 In 1992, he purchased Univision Communications and sold his stake in 2007 for $1.3 billion.

 Perenchio and his wife, Margaret, are generous supporters of the arts.
 Perenchio fell in love with art as a young talent agent after meeting British actor Charles Laughton, who had a penchant for art museums.
 Margaret, meanwhile, is an artist who has painted the likes of Luciano Pavarotti and Les Moonves.
 The couple has an enormous art collection, with 47 of their paintings valued at $500 million.
 In late 2014, the Perenchios announced that their collection would go to LACMA upon their death.

 In past years, the Perenchios supported organizations such as LACMA (which received $100,000 in 2014), the Met ($100,000 in 2014), the Hammer Museum, Zimmer Children's Museum, MoCA, and MoMA through the Chartwell Charitable Foundation.
 Again, it is likely they've donated anonymously as well.